Select Page

 The Background

-After World War II, Berlin was divided into four sectors, each controlled by the United States, the United Kingdom, France, and the Soviet Union.
-Tensions between the Soviet Union and the Western Allies escalated, leading to the Cold War.
-In 1949, the western sectors of Berlin united to form West Germany, while the Soviet sector became East Germany.
+Berlin was divided in four sectors after World War II, each controlled by the United States, the United Kingdom, France, and the Soviet Union.
+The tensions between the Soviet Union and the West Allies escalated and we went into the Cold War.
+After 1949 the western sectors of Berlin were united to form West Germany; the Soviet sector became East Germany.

 The Construction of the Wall

-The construction of the Berlin Wall began in the early hours of August 13, 1961.
-The East German government, under Soviet influence, claimed that its purpose was to protect the socialist state from the influence of Western imperialism.
-However, the real intention was to prevent East Germans from fleeing to the West.
+In early hours of August 13, 1961, began construction of the Berlin Wall.
+Her purpose, according to the government of the East German state, under Soviet influence, was to protect the socialist state from the influence of Western imperialism.
+Even so, the real reason was not to prevent East Germans from bolting for the West.

 The Impact on Berliners

-The construction of the Berlin Wall had a profound impact on the lives of Berliners.
-It separated families, friends, and communities.
-Many East Germans were trapped in the eastern part of the city, unable to visit or communicate with their loved ones in the West.
-The Wall created a climate of fear, oppression, and constant surveillance.
+The building of the Berlin Wall made a big difference in the life of Berliners.
+It destroyed families, friends, and communities.
+East Germans were trapped in the eastern part of the city and unable to visit, much less communicate with, their loved ones in the West.
+The whole thing was a climate of fear, oppression and constant surveillance.

-However, the Wall also spurred resistance and resilience among the people.
-Berliners found creative ways to overcome the barriers and support each other.
-People dug tunnels under the Wall to help others escape to the West.
-One famous example is “Checkpoint Charlie,” a crossing point that gained international attention.
+The same Wall also inspired resistance and resilience from the people.
+But Berliners found ways around the barriers and supported each other instead.
+People present cut tunnels under Wall to assist escaping residents towards the West.
+One famous example would be “Checkpoint Charlie,” a crossing point that got an international notice.

 The Beginning of the End